Darnoker/DynatraceInternshipTaskFullApp/README.md

 ### Starting app

-To start app, first use ``./mvnw package clean`` inside dynatrace directory, then go back to root directory and use `docker-compose up` to build front-end app and start both apps.
+To start app, first use ``./mvnw clean package`` inside "DynatraceInternshipTaskBackend" directory, then go back to root directory and use `docker-compose up` to build front-end app and start both apps.

 ### How to use
 Go to the `localhost:3000` for the front-end app, there will be three inputs and three buttons, each one calls backend api to get the information from NBP api.